figurestudios/akash-docs/deploy/deploy-onto-akash-setting-up-your-keplr-wallet.md

 ## Continuing/what now?

 Now after you have your wallet, you might want to check out the [deployment guide](https://docs.akash.network/guides/deployment) to learn how to deploy.
 If you're on Windows, you might want to check out [this](https://www.akashlytics.com/deploy) deploy tool.
+I also made [this](https://github.com/figurestudios/akash-docs/blob/main/deploy/deploying-a-pkt-miner.md) easy to follow guide using a community built tool!

 If you need to learn how to use Docker and dockerizing your applications, do that first.
 There are many free tutorials that are perfect for most use-cases on YouTube, and you can always ask for help.